 This healthy turkey chili recipe is one of the easiest, best-tasting chili recipes around.
 It’s filled with flavor, packed with vegetables, and can be ready in minutes.

-Chili is one of the most comforting foods I know of.
-Simple ingredients simmer together for a simply yet satisfying meal.
+Chili is one of the most comforting meals I know of.
+Simple ingredients simmer together for a gloriously satisfying meal.

 See recipe box below for ingredient amounts and full recipe instructions.

 - yellow or red pepper

 - ground turkey

 - Italian seasoning